Code-Institute-Submissions/KarolSU96-PP1/README.md

 The whole website is using Nunito font.
 The header and footer style stays the same throughout all 4 pages.

-On "About me" page user the visitors can see how I look and read a short bio that describes what I do with small encouragement for jam session.

 # Features

 - ## About Me Page: